Janet Erskine Stuart

-Janet Erskine Stuart, RSCJ (11 November 1857, Cottesmore, Rutland, England – 21 October 1914, Roehampton, England), also known as Mother Janet Stuart, was an English Roman Catholic nun and educator.
+Janet Erskine Stuart, RSCJ (11 November 1857, Cottesmore, Rutland – 21 October 1914, Roehampton), also known as Mother Janet Stuart, was an English religious sister in the Roman Catholic Church.
 She founded a number of schools.

 Stuart left the Church of England and converted to the Catholic Church in 1879.
 She joined the Society of the Sacred Heart at Roehampton three years later and, in 1911, became Superior General of the Society.

 Biography

 Early life

-Stuart was born on 11 November 1857 in Cottesmore, Rutland where her father, The Reverend the Honourable Andrew Godfrey Stuart, a son of Earl Castle Stewart, was the Rector.
+Stuart was born on 11 November 1857 in Cottesmore, Rutland, where her father, Andrew Godfrey Stuart, a son of Earl Castle Stewart, was the rector.
 Her mother, his second wife, was Mary Penelope Noel, a relative of the Earl of Gainsborough.
-She was the youngest of thirteen children in the family.

-Stuart lost her mother at the age of 3, and her older sister therefore became her surrogate mother.
-By the age of 6 she had become well acquainted with Bible stories and would often look at theological questions with her brother.
-She lived in rural Rutland and would often explore the land around her, developing a deep love of flora and fauna, as well as an ability to find comfort and relief in nature.
-This connection with nature helped Stuart find peace when her older sister, who had acted as a surrogate mother for her, died.
-Stuart continued to develop and search for her relationship with God into her early adulthood, when she met Priest Fr.
-Galloway who became her spiritual mentor and friend.
+Janet was the youngest of thirteen children in the family.
+She lost her mother at the age of 3, and was raised by her elder sister.
+By the age of 6 Janet had become well acquainted with the Bible and would often look at theological questions with her brother.
+She lived in rural Rutland and would often explore the land around her, developing a love of flora and fauna, as well as an ability to find comfort and relief in nature.
+This connection with nature helped Stuart find peace when her elder sister died.
+Stuart continued to develop and search for her relationship with God into her early adulthood, when she met the Catholic priest Peter Gallwey, who became her spiritual mentor and friend.
 Stuart felt that the Catholic Church would give her the most freedom in her spirituality and converted in 1879.
-Due to the strong religious divide in England at the time, and being the daughter of the evangelical rector, this conversion cost Stuart her relationship with her family as she left the Church of England.
+Due to the strong religious divide in England at the time, and being the daughter of an Anglican rector, this conversion cost Stuart her relationship with her family as she left the Church of England.